 In addition, we have trained local staff in surveillance protocol designed to prevent the outbreak of epidemics following an emergency.
 We have also assisted in the renovation of healthcare centers to ensure that they are cyclone-proof in preparation for future storms.

-2009’s political crisis also had a deleterious effect on Madagascar’s healthcare system – which seriously impacted mothers and children.
-Modern contraceptive methods are difficult to obtain, resulting in high rates of unwanted pregnancies and terminations.
-The maternal mortality rate is one of the highest in the world – with over 353 women dying during childbirth for every 100,000 births due to the inaccessibility of birthing and healthcare centers.
+In Madagascar, modern contraceptive methods are difficult to obtain, resulting in high rates of unwanted pregnancies and terminations.
+The maternal mortality rate in Madagascar is also one of the highest in the world – with over 353 women dying during childbirth for every 100,000 births due to the inaccessibility of birthing and healthcare centers.

-Since the mid-1990s, Doctors of the World has been working to prevent and treat child heart disease in the country.
-In developing countries such as Madagascar, it can be extremely difficult to gain access to the complex care needed for a child with heart disease.
+Since the mid-1990s, Doctors of the World has also been working to prevent and treat child heart disease in Madagascar, where it is often extremely difficult to gain access to the complex care needed for a child with this condition.
 Only two hospitals in the country have the capacity to perform advanced heart surgeries.
 In addition, these treatments are prohibitively expensive and very few families are able to afford such care.

-In order to address these issues, we partner with a surgical team from Reunion Island, a French island 500 miles east of Madagascar, who work alongside Madagascan teams in Antananarivo to train local surgeons and equip hospitals to handle complex cases of child heart disease.
-We have also trained the heads of numerous healthcare centers around the country to detect early signs of pediatric heart conditions and refer children to a hospital.
+In order to address these issues, we partner with a surgical team from Reunion Island.
+This team works alongside Madagascan teams in Antananarivo to train local surgeons and equip hospitals to handle complex cases of child heart disease.
+We have also trained healthcare professionals at healthcare centers around the country to detect early signs of pediatric heart conditions.

 Photography © Bruno Fert & Myleene Zizzo